 The hazards of the dry cleaning process (discussed below) related to the solvents indicate ventilation is vital and necessary.
 Ventilation is one of the most common engineering controls used to control emissions, exposures, and chemical hazards in the workplace.
 Other workplace environmental factors, including temperature, humidity, and odors are also controlled with non-industrial ventilation systems commonly known as heating, ventilating, and air-conditioning (HVAC) systems.

 Related Technical Links:

 This chapter of the OTM contains information on several ventilation topics, including general concepts, health effects, standards and codes, investigations, etc.

 Several hazards are associated with dry cleaning processes, including chemical, fire, and ergonomic hazards.
 Exposure to hazardous chemicals commonly used in dry cleaning shops can occur through skin absorption, eye contact, or inhalation of the vapors.

 Perchloroethylene (PERC), a potential human carcinogen, is the most commonly used dry cleaning solvent.
-Symptoms associated with exposure include: depression of the central nervous system; damage to the liver and kidneys; impaired memory; confusion; dizziness; headache; drowsiness; and eye, nose, and throat irritation.
+Symptoms associated with exposure include depression of the central nervous system; damage to the liver and kidneys; impaired memory; confusion; dizziness; a headache; drowsiness; and eye, nose, and throat irritation.
 Repeated dermal exposure may result in dermatitis.